Frequently asked Questions

 Named items will normally be returned to their owners; found un-named items can be collected from lost property buckets located around the schools.
 Any items not collected by the end of term will be treated as unwanted.
 Any valuable item will be taken to the office for safe keeping until it is claimed.
-Please do not let your children bring valuable or sentimental items into school unless their teacher has requested them.
+Please do not let your children bring valuable or sentimental items into school unless their teacher has requested them to.

 What about jewellery?

 Jewellery is not allowed in school.
 Children who have had their ears pierced should only wear small studs which will have to be covered during PE and removed for any swimming sessions.
-Exceptions include a small watch and any items worn for religious reasons such as a Kara.
+Exceptions include a small watch or any items worn for religious reasons such as a Kara.